-about the prevalence and harm from child sex abuse so that families and the legal system can prevent abuse.
+about the prevalence, signs, and impact of child sex abuse so that it can be prevented in the future.

-SOL reform for child sex abuse validates victims and shifts the immense cost of abuse from victims and the public to the perpetrators and enabling institutions, placing them on notice that the state no longer stands with them - but with their victims.
+SOL reform for child sex abuse validates victims and shifts the immense cost of abuse from victims and the public to the perpetrators and enabling institutions, placing them on notice that the state no longer stands with them-but with their victims.

 Historically, a wall of ignorance and secrecy has been constructed around child sex abuse, which has been reinforced by short SOLs that kept victims out of the legal system.
-Perpetrators and institutions have benefitted from short SOLs and until recently, most states, have shut down most cases.
+Perpetrators and institutions have benefitted from short SOLs and until recently, most states have shut down most cases.
 That is a major reason we knew so little about the epidemic of child sex abuse.